sacrosby/vmw-sftp-backups/readme.md

 - Automated, consistent configuration
 - Proper isolation between different product backup folders with unique users/permissions
 - Centralized backup target that can itself be protected by an enterprise backup solution (Commvault, Veeam, other)

+## Security Features:
+- Strong, random passwords for all users.
+- No root or read-only logins over SSH.
+- SFTP-only access for non-admins, chrooted for safety.
+- Admin and read-only accounts for emergency use and restore scenarios.
+- Granular permissions:
+  - SFTP users can access only their designated directories.
+  - Read-only user can read (not modify) all.
+  - Backup Admin can access all.

 ## Architecture
 The scripts create a structured SFTP environment with: